|METHOD||PRINCIPLE OF THE TEST|

 |The comet assay detects the migration of DNA in an agarose gel following electrophoresis, which results in a “head” of intact DNA and a “tail” of fragmented DNA.
 Single cells are isolated from a highly differentiated three-dimensional tissue model consisting of normal, human-derived epidermal keratinocytes cultured on specially prepared tissue culture inserts and evaluated by fluorescence microscopy after staining with a DNA-binding fluorescent agent.
 The percentage of DNA in the tail of the comet is used as a measure of DNA damage.|

 Skin Micronucleus (RSMN) Assay

 |Like the MNvit, the RSMN test detects micronuclei in the cytoplasm of interphase cells – in this case, a highly differentiated three-dimensional tissue model consisting of normal, human-derived epidermal keratinocytes cultured on specially prepared tissue culture inserts.|

-a False positive results in OECD TG 471 and TG 487 can be reduced via the following methods: 1) using p53-competent human cells, 2) choosing measures of cytotoxicity based on cell proliferation, 3) carefully checking the source and the characterisation of the cells, and 4) testing at reduced maximum concentration.
+bPotential false positive results can be reduced by using p53-competent human cells, choosing measures of cytotoxicity based on cell proliferation, and carefully checking the source and the characterisation of the cells.

 - Scientific Committee on Consumer Safety.
-The SCCS notes of guidance for the testing of cosmetic ingredients and their safety evaluation 10th revision. https://ec.europa.eu/health/sites/health/files/scientific_committees/consumersafety/docs/sccs_o_224.pdf.
-Published October 2018.
-Accessed March 31, 2021.
+The SCCS Notes of Guidance for the Testing of Cosmetic Ingredients and Their Safety Evaluation 10th Revision.
+European Commission; 2018.